mediar-ai/screenpipe/README.md

 You can use terminal commands to query and view your data as shown below.
 Also, we recommend Tableplus.com to view the database, it has a free tier.

-Here's a pseudo code to illustrate how to use screenpipe, after a meeting for example (automatically with our webhooks):
+Here's a pseudo code to illustrate how to use screenpipe, to summarize meetings:
 ```js
 // 1h ago
 const startDate = "<some time 1h ago..>"
 // 10m ago